cavo789/marknotes_html2md/README.md

 ## Usage

-Type your markdown code in the editor, the HTML conversion is done on-the-fly.
+Type your html code in the editor, the markdown conversion is done on-the-fly.

-At the bottom of the page, you have a button for maximizing the HTML part (by hiding everything else) or two buttons for copying in the clipboard the HTML rendering or the HTML source code.mail f.i.
+At the bottom of the page, you have a button for maximizing the markdown part (by hiding everything else) and a `Copy` button for copying in the clipboard the markdown source code.

 ![demo.gif](image/demo.gif)